Order of Angell: Tower occupation and aftermath

-Joe Reilly, a Michigan senior, Native American activist and spokesman for the protesters, said Michigamua had forfeited its credibility by breaking past promises and dragging its heels in making changes.
+Joe Reilly, a Michigan senior, Native American activist, and spokesman for the protesters, asserted that Michigamua had lost its credibility by breaking past promises and dragging its heels in making changes.
 Protesters said they would meet only with top officials of the university.

 Ten days after the occupation began, the university's president, Lee Bollinger, addressed the protesters' grievances.
 Michigamua's agreement to turn over native artifacts to the university had put that particular matter to rest, he said.
 Otherwise, he said, the university would not disallow one student group because its activities offended another; the question must go to the student government, which alone held the power to recognize student groups.
-As for Michigamua's claim on space in the Union tower, Bollinger said, that merited review by a neutral committee.
+As for Michigamua's claim on space in the Union Tower, Bollinger said, that merited review by a neutral committee.

 As critics and supporters of the occupation traded views in the press, the occupation continued.
 Sharpton, appearing before SCC supporters, rebuked Bollinger for his claim that Michigamua enjoyed First Amendment protections.
 "You have a right to call me a n*****," Sharpton said, "but you don't have the right to make me pay for it.
 We're talking about a permanent use of this tower that's subsidized by public funds."

 After 37 days, protesters left the "wigwam" with only one key issue resolved — native materials were turned over to the university's Museum of Natural History.
 Soon afterward, members voted to change the organization's name to "Michigamua: New Traditions for a New Millenium" and offered to renovate the "wigwam" to remove all native references.
-But the latter point became moot when the university ruled that no student group should enjoy exclusive access to the tower rooms and ordered Michigamua, Adara and Vulcans to vacate their rooms.
+But the latter point became moot when the university ruled that no student group should enjoy exclusive access to the tower rooms and ordered Michigamua, Adara, and Vulcans to vacate their rooms.
 The student government voted again to terminate Michigamua's status as a recognized student organization.
 The group continued to meet in private quarters off campus and to initiate new members.

 The stand-off between Michigamua and its critics continued for several years.
-Protesters demanded the group go entirely out of existence.
-Once again Michigamua said it had ended all practices to which opponents objected except the retention of its name.
-Efforts were made to further diversify its membership by race, gender, sexual preference and political ideology.
-But some students who were invited to join refused to do so, citing the group's controversial past.
+Protesters demanded the group be extinguished.
+Once again, Michigamua said it had ended all practices to which opponents objected except the retention of its name.
+Efforts were made to further diversify its membership by race, gender, sexual orientation, and political ideology; some students who were invited to join refused to do so, citing the group's controversial past.
 Early in 2006, three progressive student organizations ousted members who had joined Michigamua.
 Heated debate culminated in Michigamua's announcement in April 2006 that it would undertake a thorough reorganization and choose a new name.